Drugs in the Australian Football League

-The Australian Football League (AFL) started in 1897 and was originally called the Victorian Football League until the name was changed in 1990 due to the expansion to the other Australian states.
-AFL is seen as an iconic Australian sport which attracts large crowds averaging around 35,000 people per game.
-It is a very popular industry to be in since there are so many different job positions and roles.
+The Australian Football League (AFL) started in 1897 and was originally called the Victorian Football League until its name change in 1990 due to its expansion to other Australian states.
+AFL is often viewed as an iconic Australian sport which attracts large crowds averaging 35,000 people per game.

 Drugs are usually known as a chemical compound that has an effect on a person's body in some way, either physically or psychologically.
 Drugs specific to elite sports, such as AFL, can include anabolic steroids and stimulants due to their performance-enhancing effects.
 The consumption of these drugs is known as doping.
 Doping is the administration of drugs to enhance the performance of a person or athlete.
 This can create unfair advantages in the game and also could lead to many health risks to the players that are doping.
 The AFL also has practices in place related to the use of illicit recreational drugs.

 Authority/organisation

 Australian Sports Anti-Doping Authority

 Australian Sports Anti-Doping Authority (ASADA) was the governing body behind the restriction and regulation of drug use within Australian sporting events and was established in 2006 by the Australian Government.
 ASADA designed and delivered education and communication programs, detected and managed anti-doping rule violations, conducted anti-doping investigation cases, monitored the compliance of anti-doping policies, and supported athletes to meet their anti-doping obligations.

-On July 1 2020, the functions of the Australian Sports Anti-Doping Authority (ASADA), the National Integrity of Sport (NISU) and the national integrity programs of Sport Australia, were brought together under a new executive agency of the Australian Government called Sport Integrity Australia.
+On July 1, 2020, the functions of the Australian Sports Anti-Doping Authority (ASADA), the National Integrity of Sport (NISU) and the national integrity programs of Sport Australia, were brought together under a new executive agency of the Australian Government called Sport Integrity Australia.